benhuson/wp-supersized/readme.txt

 === WP Supersized ===
 Contributors: worldinmyeyes
 Donate link: http://www.worldinmyeyes.be/donate/
-Tags: supersized, background, full screen, slideshow, flickr, media gallery, NextGEN gallery Requires at least: 3.1
+Tags: Supersized, background, full screen, slideshow, flickr, Picasa, Smugmug, media gallery, NextGEN gallery Requires at least: 3.1
-Tested up to: 3.4b1
+Tested up to: 3.5
-Stable tag: 3.0.2
+Stable tag: 3.1.5
+License: GPLv2

-Displays a full screen background slideshow in any page/post.
-Choose images from the WP Media Gallery, NextGEN Gallery, a folder, or an XML file.
+Full screen background slideshow in any page/post, with images from WP Media Gallery, NextGEN Gallery, Flickr, Picasa, Smugmug, folder, or XML file

 == Description ==

-WP Supersized enables the easy integration of the Supersized jquery extension in the pages/posts of your choice.
+WP Supersized allows you to display a resizable full screen background slideshow on pages/posts of your choice.
 After activation you will find a new WP Supersized section in your Settings where you can manage the plugin options.
-A WP Supersized panel will also be available in the post/page editor to select the source of images used by the plugin.
+A WP Supersized panel will also be available in the post/page editor to select the source of images used by the plugin individually for the current post/page.

-*Users may use images from NextGEN Gallery, the Wordpress Media Gallery, your own choice of directory within the wp-content folder, or a list of slides defined in an xml file (for advanded users).*
+*Users may use images from NextGEN Gallery, the Wordpress Media Gallery, Flickr, Picasa, Smugmug, their own choice of directory within the wp-content folder, or a list of slides defined in an xml file (for advanded users).*

-I am not the developer of the Supersized jquery extension itself, [Supersized](http://buildinternet.com/project/supersized/ "Supersized webpage") was written by [Sam Dunn](http://vivalasam.com/ "Sam Dunn").
+WP Supersized integrates the Supersized jquery extension in the pages/posts of your choice.
+I am not the developer of the original Supersized jquery extension itself, [Supersized](http://buildinternet.com/project/supersized/ "Supersized webpage") was written by [Sam Dunn](http://vivalasam.com/ "Sam Dunn").
 My plugin only integrates it into your theme and gives you easy access to many options for displaying this resizeable slideshow background where you want on your website or blog.

 So, what exactly does WP Supersized do?

 *   Cycles Images/backgrounds via slideshow with transitions and preloading (use it as background or as slideshow)
 *   Resizes images to fill browser while maintaining image dimension ratio
 *   Navigation controls with keyboard support
-*   Integration with NextGEN Gallery and with the Wordpress Media Gallery - choose images from galleries or attached to post/page
+*   Integration with NextGEN Gallery and with the Wordpress Media Gallery - choose images from NextGEN galleries or attached to post/page
 *   Integration with Flickr - pull photos by user, set, tag, or group
+*   Integration with Picasa - pull photos by album, user,or tag
+*   Integration with Smugmug - pull photos by keyword, user, gallery, category
 *   Accepts jpg, gif, and png images
-*   Define your own specific images source for each page/post separately (also options for advanced users, using an XML file)
+*   Simple selection of your images source for each page/post separately (also options for advanced users, using an XML file)
 *   HTML and links can be used within the images captions (when using WP Media Gallery, NextGEN Gallery, or an XML file as source of images).

 You can see an example of Supersized in use in a Wordpress page on the [WP Supersized page](http://www.worldinmyeyes.be/2265/ "WP Supersized page") or on my [About page](http://www.worldinmyeyes.be/about-2/ "About page").